hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Create a script for 'logout'
 - [ ] Create a script for 'search'
 - [ ] Create a script for 'open_document'
-- [ ] Continue updating the 'recorder' script
-- [ ] Continue updating the 'downloader' script
 - [ ] Create a script for 'transform'
 - [ ] Create a script for 'validate'

 ### Executor To Do

-- [ ] Move 'check_length' into the 'handle_single_document' function (make sure that the order-of-events still makes sense)
 - [ ] Integrate 'check_last_document' (currently only used in eagle record??) into the 'handle_single_document' or 'handle_multiple_documents' script
 - [ ] Update all dependent scripts with the 'abstract' argument (open, login, search, next_result (navigation) scripts)